Nevers15/Certificates_en/README.md

-# Certificates and cridentials confirming my competencies in the set of knowledge and tools.
+# Certificates and credentials confirming my competencies in the set of knowledge and tools.

-## Certifications
+## Credentials

 <img src="https://i.imgur.com/GIAte0J.png" alt="Process"/>